cncf/foundation/style-guide.md

 *Abbreviation:* K8s (sometimes k8s), a [numeronym](https://en.wikipedia.org/wiki/Numeronym) formed by replacing the middle of the word ("ubernete") with the number of letters it contains (8).
 K8s is preferred, as Kubernetes is a proper noun.

-*Unaccepted abbreviations:* K8, which leaves off the "s," and K8S, which gets the capitalization wrong.
+*Unacceptable abbreviations:* K8, which leaves off the "s," and K8S, which gets the capitalization wrong.

 *Pronunciation:* koo-bur-NET-ees.
 Source: its co-creator [Joe Beda](https://twitter.com/jbeda/status/773368060728057856).